shirleyxueli41/Survey-data-imputation/README.md

     --output example_survey_data.MR.test_imputed.csv \
     --device cpu:0
 ```
-Note: --data_file This can't be removed, but this doesn't influence the result either.
+Note: "--data_file" This can't be removed, but this doesn't influence the result either.
 Because fitting and testing are written in the same script, when we ask the script to do tesing, the fitting section can't be silenced, the script has to go through the code that does the fitting and then go the testing section.

+### Step Three
 Finally, the simulated missing values are scored against their originally observed values.
 The Pearson's r^2 correlation is used and a number of bootstrap replicates are used to obtain the point estimate of the accuracy and its standard error.
 There are also two other statistics added.
 (1) F1 (2) Imputation accuracy.